rsand-temple/thealoneman/content/characters/david-kahn.md

 "It would be nice to see Jackie Robinson play.",
-"I’m starting to appreciate my memories being absent.", "Home’s not just a ‘where’, it’s a ‘when’, too.",
+"I’m starting to appreciate my memories being absent.", "Home’s not just a ‘where’, it’s a ‘when’, too.", "This is almost funny.
-"We want these in series, not parallel.
-Ground to hot, ground to hot.", "This is almost funny.
 Funny like a death trap.", "Apparently I’m back in the doghouse.
 That didn’t take long.", "I can actually make this work…",